 Mount your camel for the return journey to Jaisalmer this morning.
 Take a walking tour of the city and learn the history of the ornate sandstone buildings.
 Later, explore at your own pace.
 Perhaps wander among the intricately carved statues of the Jain Temples or visit the Folklore Museum to learn more about Rajasthani culture.
 With its imposing parapets and towers, the Old Town is full of steep stonewalls that lead to your accommodation for the evening – the havelis.
 These private mansions once homed Jaisalmer’s nobility and resemble small palaces.
 They make a very comfortable base after a long day of sightseeing.

 Answer the call of (arguably) the nation’s best lassi and most striking vistas today and head to Jodhpur.
 It’s a six-hour train ride away, but it’s worth it once you see the ancient fort towering over thousands of cobalt-blue buildings.
 Get your bearings on a walking tour around the Old City and visit Sadar Bazaar, one of the oldest markets in India.
-Stroll through spice and vegetable stalls, past juice sellers and sari peddlers and maybe give your haggling skills a road test.
+Stroll through spice and vegetable stalls, past juice sellers, and sari peddlers and maybe give your haggling skills a road test.
 The rest of the day is free, so perhaps grab one of the lassis we mentioned and pound the pavement in search of a dal baati.
 This dal and bread dish doesn’t sound too exciting, but this delicious meal is a Rajasthani classic for a reason.

 India be can be an intense place to travel.
 Seek a little peace and quiet today in rural Rajasthan.
 Take a two-hour drive to the tiny town of Nimaj.
 A relaxed and quiet place, Nimaj is the opposite of a tourist trap and the perfect place to spend a day unwinding.
 Take a walking tour of the town with your leader, then spend the afternoon and evening as you please.
 Perhaps chat with the locals and learn more about their day to day life, take a stroll or relax with a book under the shade of a tree.

 Hit the road and make tracks for Jaipur.
-Arrive and jump on an auto-rickshaw to the hotel, dump your luggage and set out on a short tour of Jaipur.
+Arrive and jump on an auto-rickshaw to the hotel, drop off your luggage, and set out on a short tour of Jaipur.
 A city bathed in pink, Jaipur is full of elegant buildings and delightful bazaars.
 The honeycomb-esque Palace of the Winds, constructed from red and pink sandstone, is a highlight of the guided walk today.
 After the tour, maybe follow the crowds to the markets and shop for artisan goods and semi-precious stones.
 Tonight, visit yet another opulent pink building, this time in the form of a cinema.
 The iconic Raj Mandir Cinema plays Bollywood blockbusters and tonight you’ll get to see one of these great tales unfold before your eyes.

 For many travellers, a hot air balloon ride over the ‘Pink City’ is one of the highlights of their trip.
 Ballooning can be done on the morning of Day six between September and June.
 For additional information, please see the important notes section of Essential Trip Information.
 If you’re afraid of heights, or just don’t fancy a float, maybe check out the Royal City Palace or one of the five quirky astronomical observatories built by Jaipur’s founder.
 Later this afternoon, visit the Amber Fort.
 Set on a hilltop overlooking Maota Lake, the fort is a superb example of Rajput architecture.
 Entering the glittering Sheesh Mahal (Hall of Mirrors) is also something you won’t soon forget.